ComedicChimera/whirlwind/docs/memory-model.md

 References in Whirlwind cannot be individually deleted (except in the global region).
 Instead, references are allocated in a region which is deleted when its lifetime ends.

-Regions can be created in a number of ways and can be passed as values.
-Here are all of the proper initializations of regions.

-    // Create a new region or reference a preexisting region that is
-    // local to the current function/method/region-scope
-    region r local
+One can create a scoped region as follows:

     // Create a region `r` that exists with the following scope region r of
         ...

-Notice that in the first case, a new region may not be created if a local region already exists.
-Additionally, in the second case, the region will only exist for the length of the block.
+Note that  the region will only exist for the length of the block.

-Regions can be treated as literal values -- so that they can be allocated in as necessary.
-They have a type label of `region`.
-Both the two regions above were named `r` and can be referenced by that name.

-Regions cannot be stored in collections of any kind.
+Regions can be passed through region tags using the `[region r]` syntax.
+The syntax is mirrored on calling with the additional advantage of being able to just write `[region local]` to pass in the local region.

 ## Allocation